-For more information on working with osteoarthritis, visit our website: www.versusarthritis.org/work-and-arthritis
+For more information on working with osteoarthritis, see the Versus Arthritis webpage on the subject at www.versusarthritis.org/work-and-arthritis

 You may be able to have a change made to your own shoes, such as a rocker being added to the affected area.
 Changes such as this often make walking easier.